-To apply for a slot in the AELP offering, students must send a statement of interest, resume, and unofficial transcript to email@example.com.
-The statement of interest should describe the reasons why you are interested in participating in the AELP, and should highlight any past experiences or future plans to work in a transactional law practice setting.
+Send a statement of interest, resume, and unofficial transcript to email@example.com.
+The statement of interest should be addressed to Professor Jeff Slattery, Director of the AELP, describing the reasons why you are interested in participating in the AELP, and explaining why you will make an outstanding attorney one day!